 In addition, don’t expect ChatGPT to provide strong recommendations or guidance.
 The auto-completion that ChatGPT does is designed to show how everyone else has followed up on this topic.
 And, in general, people do not tend to take strong stances on web-based content or introductory articles.

 Fundamentally, ChatGPT will do two things.
 First, it will make mediocre content ubiquitous.
 There is no need to hire people to write an “average” post for your website anymore as ChatGPT and other technologies either designed to compete with or augment it will be able to do this easily.
 If your skillset is to write grammatically sound articles with little to no subject matter experience or practical guidance, that skill is now obsolete as status quo and often-repeated content can now be created on command.
 This also means that there is a huge opportunity to combine ChatGPT with common queries and use cases to create new content on demand.
 However, in doing so, users will have to be very careful not to plagiarize content unknowingly.
 This is an area where, just like with DALL-E, OpenAI will have to work on figuring out data lineage, trademark and copyright infringement, and appropriation of credit to support commercial use cases.
+ChatGPT struggles with what are called “hallucinations” where ChatGPT makes up facts or sources because those words are physically close to the topic discussed in the various websites and books that ChatGPT uses.
+ChatGPT is a text generation tool that picks words based on how frequently they show up with other words.
+Sometimes that result will be extremely detailed and current and other times, it will look very generic and mix up related topics that are often discussed together.

 Second, this tool now provides a much stronger starting point for writers seeking to say something new or different.
 If your point of view is something that ChatGPT can provide in two seconds, it is neither interesting or new.
 To stand out, you need to provide greater insight, better perspective, or stronger directional guidance.
 This is an opportunity to improve your skills or to determine where your professional skills lie.
 ChatGPT still struggles with timely analysis, directional guidance, practical recommendations beyond surface-level perspectives, and combining mathematical and textual analysis (i.e. doing word problems or math-related case studies or code review) so there is still an immense amount of opportunity for people to write better.